nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 	3. Withdraw "Willy Nilly" (`POST /api/Applicants/{id}/Withdraw`)
 5. List the current members (expect to get a list of 3 members)
 6. List the current applicants (expect to get an empty list)

+## Guided tour of the code

+### Crm.System

+## Highlights of challenges

+### The data model differs

+The data model for the OnBoarding capability in project `BusinessApi.Contracts` is different from the data model in project `Crm.System`.
+Mapping between these models is the main task of the adapter.
+That is done in the `Capabilities.OnBoarding.Logic` part of the code.